ZanChat/claude-code-rust/README.md

 # ccrust

-The `code-agent-rust` repository builds the `ccrust` binary: a Rust-native reimplementation of Claude Code agent workflows with support for tasks, tools, plugins, MCP, and multiple providers.
+The `claude-code-rust` repository builds the `ccrust` binary: a Rust-native reimplementation of Claude Code agent workflows with support for tasks, tools, plugins, MCP, and multiple providers, for example Claude Code and Anthropic, OpenAI ChatGPT codex plan, and OpenAI-compatible providers like OpenRouter and Gemini Vertex AI.
+It is targeted fully compatible with Claude's official Claude Code with fully rewriting with Rust.

+You can use your own Codex Plan with Claude Code's agent workflow.

+We also introduced some prompt compacting but strictly keeping Claude Code's original prompt caching and format, and fixed some bugs of token cost in original Claude Code.
+It should work exactly the same way with original Claude Code.

+In ZanChat AI, we use this tool with Codex Plan for production-level development.
+As we are updating the tools everyday, so we recommend you to upgrade it frequently.
+We'll try our best to keep it stable.

 ## Installation